akobr/strong-beaver/README.md

-# StrongBeaver Framework
+# StrongBeaver library/framework

-The StrongBeaver is .NET application framework mainly designed for Xamarin, but can be used with any platform and any layered architecture.
+The StrongBeaver is .NET application pattern and tools mainly designed for Xamarin, but can be used with any platform and any layered architecture.

 ![Strong beaver image](doc/design/img-strong-beaver.png)

-**The Framework is migrating to .NET standard and going to be split to small and more specific libraries!**
+**The library is migrating to .NET standard and going to be split to small and more specific libraries!**

-**The Framework is in early stage (ALFA version).
+**The library is in early stage (ALFA version).
 A lot of stuff can be changed and unit testing is coming.
 Can be used for testing and as a playground, but for a real deployment please wait for a stable release.**

-> Simplicity is the ultimate sofistication.
+> Simplicity is the ultimate sophistication.
 >
 > &mdash; *Leonardo da Vinci*

 ## Work in progress

-- [X] Make the framework more .net standard friendly
+- [X] Make the library more .net standard friendly
-- [ ] Split framework to multiple libraries
+- [X] Split library to multiple libraries
-- [X] Remove service locator as a anti-pattern from framework core
+- [X] Remove service locator as a anti-pattern from the library core
+- [ ] Update this documentation

 ## Introduction

-The architecture is called **TVMS** from ***T**idy **V**iew and **M**odel **S**eparation* and has been designed to be able to use it with any View-Model layered application.
+The architecture pattern is called **TVMS** from ***T**idy **V**iew and **M**odel **S**eparation* and has been designed to be able to use it with any View-Model layered application.
 The middle layer is universally named **separation**, which can be used with any well-known patterns, e.g. [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel), or any [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).

 > The pattern **TVMS** has been created to help us to simplify application design and guide us how to separate concerns of layers and minimise coupling inside sub-systems.

-The Framework as one product is called **StrongBeaver**.
-The concepts and base interfaces can be used for any .NET application, but the framework is mainly created for *[Xamarin](https://www.xamarin.com/) and WPF platform*.
+The library as one product is called **StrongBeaver**.
+The concepts and base interfaces can be used for any .NET application, but the library is mainly created for *[Xamarin](https://www.xamarin.com/) and WPF platform*.

 ## Architecture pattern diagrams

-The framework is mainly designed for MVVM friendly technologies, but can be used with any layered architecture.
+The library is mainly designed for MVVM friendly technologies, but can be used with any layered architecture.
 See diagrams below.

 ### MVVM with universal XAML binder